anssshu/characters/README.md

+#godot

+This foler contains a shell script godot.sh

+to use it type the following commands

+chmod +x godot.sh
+./godot.sh  <projectname>

+this will create an organised godot project with directories and a README file

 This is a godot project for creating a kinematic character finite state machine player template

 the player does not contain animation